 As promised in yesterday’s post, 30 Must-Read Children’s Books for Black History Month, we’re back with a list of recommended titles to read this February!
 Sorted by genre, this list is meant to be a beginner-friendly starting point to dive into black literature, history, or cultural commentary.
 Though you won’t find the Obamas or Ta-Nehisi Coates (two excellent but obvious choices) on this list, you’ll find classics and newer titles, and hopefully some authors you’ve never heard of.

-“Goddess of Anarchy recounts the formidable life of the militant writer, orator, and agitator Lucy Parsons.
+Goddess of Anarchy: The Life and Times of Lucy Parsons, American Radical, Jacqueline Jones “Goddess of Anarchy recounts the formidable life of the militant writer, orator, and agitator Lucy Parsons.
 Born to an enslaved woman in Virginia in 1851 and raised in Texas—where she met her husband, the Haymarket “martyr” Albert Parsons—Lucy was a fearless advocate of First Amendment rights, a champion of the working classes, and one of the most prominent figures of African descent of her era.
 And yet, her life was riddled with contradictions—she advocated violence without apology, concocted a Hispanic-Indian identity for herself, and ignored the plight of African Americans.”

 I Know Why the Caged Bird Sings, Maya Angelou

 “Maya Angelou’s debut memoir is a modern American classic beloved worldwide….
 Sent by their mother to live with their devout, self-sufficient grandmother in a small Southern town, Maya and her brother, Bailey, endure the ache of abandonment and the prejudice of the local ‘powhitetrash.’
 At eight years old and back at her mother’s side in St. Louis, Maya is attacked by a man many times her age—and has to live with the consequences for a lifetime.
-Years later, in San Francisco, Maya learns that love for herself, the kindness of others, her own strong spirit, and the ideas of great authors (‘I met and fell in love with William Shakespeare’) will allow her to be free instead of imprisoned.
+Years later, in San Francisco, Maya learns that love for herself, the kindness of others, her own strong spirit, and the ideas of great authors (‘I met and fell in love with William Shakespeare’) will allow her to be free instead of imprisoned.”

 Redefining Realness: My Path to Womanhood, Identity, Love & So Much More, Janet Mock